cuongchau93/kirillvasiltsov.com/posts/contributing.md

   - programming
 ---

-There are a lot of people who would like to contribute to an open source project, but don't know how and where to start, especially if it is their first time.
+I think there are a lot of people who would like to contribute to an open source project, but don't know how and where to start, especially if it is their first time.
+It is even harder when English, in which communication about the project happens, is not your native language.

 There aren't many stories online about how the process usually happens.
-A few days ago I found [this post by Tan Li Hau](https://lihautan.com/contributing-to-svelte-fixing-issue-4392/) about contributing to Svelte and thought it was a great idea to write in detail about how bug fixing or feature implementation looks like.
+A few days ago I found [this post by Tan Li Hau](https://lihautan.com/contributing-to-svelte-fixing-issue-4392/) about contributing to Svelte and thought it was a great idea to write in detail about what bug fixing or feature implementation looks like.
 So in this and upcoming posts I am going to tell you about how I contributed to some OSS projects.
 I hope this will encourage more people to contribute too.

 This time I am going to talk about my first (and not last) contribution to [Gatsby](https://www.gatsbyjs.org/).

-In my quest to get familiar with the Gatsby codebase, I decided to look through some open issues and find one I could fix.
+In my quest to get familiar with the (rather large) Gatsby codebase, I decided to look through some open issues and find one I could fix.
 Even before I could find a good one, I encountered a bug myself and decided to fix it right away.
 Here's [the issue I am going to talk about](https://github.com/gatsbyjs/gatsby/issues/21311).

 ## Background

 I live and work in Japan and have to communicate with other frontend developers here.
 Although I don't write my posts in Japanese, I thought that someday I might want to and decided to check what a post will look like in Japanese.
 I noticed something strange: time-to-read display was way off the perceived value.
-The English counterpart of the same post showed twice as less time and felt correct.
+There isn't one on this blog anymore but you can see it on the [Overreacted](https://overreacted.io/) blog, for example.
+The English counterpart of the same post showed twice as less time but felt close to reality.
 I realized that Japanese value just isn't true and there must be a problem with how `gatsby-transformer-remark` counts words...
 Right.
 Words.
 Words in English are separated by space, but not in Japanese.
+It's got to be the cause.

 I was sure that I needed to look for the part where counting happens.
-So I dived in the code of `gatsby-transformer-remark`.
+So I dived into the code of `gatsby-transformer-remark`.
 Since it is an offical plugin, it is located inside the Gatsby monorepo.
 By simply searching for `timeToRead` I quickly found the relevant code, which was pretty small.
-It was inside [`gatsby-transformer-remark/src/extend-node-type.js`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-transformer-remark/src/extend-node-type.js):
+It is inside [`gatsby-transformer-remark/src/extend-node-type.js`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-transformer-remark/src/extend-node-type.js):

 ```javascript
 return getHTML(markdownNode).then((html) => {